rastislavcore/ChromeSmart/README.md

 Adding a custom app icon
 ========================
-1. Create an .icns or .svg file with the icon you want, and copy it to the clipboard (⌘ + C).
-2. Right-click the .app file of which you want to change the icon and select “Get Info” (or select the file and press ⌘ + I).
+1. Right-click the .app file of which you want to change the icon and select “Get Info” (or select the file and press ⌘ + I).
-3. Select the app icon in the top left corner by clicking it once.
-It will get a subtle blue outline if you did it right.
+2. Move Google Chrome application to the app icon in the top left corner.
+It will pick icon from Google Chrome.
-4. Now hit ⌘ + V (paste) to overwrite the default icon with the new one.
+3. Close Window and enjoy same logo as Google Chrome.